COURSE GUIDE

 • Help children and teens with behavioural issues, and how to fully support and assist those with special learning needs.

-• Become adept at implementing planned education programs in classroom settings, as well as helping with the organisation and management of classrooms and community education centres.
+• Become adept at implementing planned education programs in classroom settings, as well as helping with the organisation and management of classrooms.

 Learning Material